 We decided an extra lesson was called for plus practice the day of the test.
 I mentioned the fall to Ty and bless him, he claimed not to remember it at all.
 Almost made me question reality: certainly convinced me that it was not a big deal.

 Friday we skated the dance together about six times.
 After the last one he said, “That was pretty good.
 Except for the tripping, and the weak arms…” Sigh.
 There was so much I could still do to make the dance better.
 On that last dance I’d stumbled a bit on a progressive step and I’d been thinking of other things than maintaining the space between us with my arms.
 He’d given my too-relaxed arms a little shake a couple of times to remind me to push against him.

 After our lesson I started working to get better leg extension on one of the backward steps, overdid it and fell.
 I figured I’d run out of time to improve that detail before the test.
 But after a skating a little more and then taking a break to just plain chat with another adult ice dancer, I gave the problem area another try and made some progress.
 But there was only so much I could do, I didn’t want to over-practice on test day.

 Finally it was time for our warmup.
-My coach reminded me a few times in funny ways to breathe.
+Ty reminded me a few times in funny ways to breathe.
 It’s so nice to have someone out on the ice with you, that doesn’t happen in singles skating.

 My friend was first up on her test.
 Her dress was beautiful and she did a great job on her freestyle elements.
 Then it was our turn.
 I was able to get power and put some energy into extending my legs, and even smile (just part of the time– that’s an ongoing project!).
 I was quite close to the corner on a couple of my turns, but avoided the wall (I’m sure my coach was helping with that!).
 Overall it went much better than I’d expected.